 It is clear that the world population is aging increasingly.
-According to the United Nation Population Division, in 2050 the number of seniors over the 65 might be greater than the number of youth for the very first time in our history.
-A rapid increase of the aging population comes with a higher demand for personal health care, particularly for seniors who require additional care due to chorionic conditions such as Dementia and Alzheimer’s.
-Shifting the healthcare model for non-critical conditions from formal (hospitals and nursing homes) to informal care (personal residence) was suggested to reduce healthcare cost.
+According to the United Nation Population Division, in 2050 the number of seniors over 65 might be greater than the number of youth for the very first time in our history.
+A rapid increase in the aging population comes with a higher demand for personal health care, particularly for seniors who require additional care due to chorionic conditions such as Dementia and Alzheimer’s.
+Shifting the healthcare model for non-critical conditions from formal (hospitals and nursing homes) to informal care (personal residence) was suggested to reduce healthcare costs.
 A concept called Aging in Place, seniors residing in their own home, was introduced as a response to the increasing population of seniors and the associated care cost.
 Additionally, studies revealed that seniors prefer to live the remaining years of their life in the comfort of their own places including those who suffer from neurocognitive disorders (NCD’s) such as Dementia.

 Recently, there have been efforts to deploy commercial smart home systems to assist seniors with neurocognitive disorders to age at home.
 However, NCD’s are progressive conditions in nature meaning the person’s needs can change over time as the condition progresses.
-Moreover, many types of NCD’s effect each person differently creating a big variety of needs.
+Moreover, many types of NCD’s affect each person differently creating a big variety of needs.
 These two factors made designing one commercial smart home system for seniors with neurocognitive disorders (SwNCD) almost impossible.

 In our suggested smart home system, we provide users with three dimensions of interaction: